 Will therapy still work if somebody doesn’t want to be there?

 It definitely can.
 Sometimes people come to therapy because others in their life encourage them to seek help.
 They may not believe that they need help, or they may disagree about what the problem is and who is responsible.
 My job is to get to know my clients so that I can understand their experience.
 I use a non-judgmental and empathic approach that supports people in reflecting on their thoughts, feelings and behavior without being confrontational.
 Often, people’s defenses lower when they feel accepted.

 Are you able to help my child if they won’t talk about what's bothering them?

 Great question!
 I have many creative, fun and gentle techniques that I utilize when working with clients who don’t want to talk or don’t have the words to express themselves.
 We don’t have to talk for a therapy session to be effective.
 Clients can process their thoughts and emotions through music, therapeutic games, art, stories, and play.

-Please feel free to call, text or e-mail any questions that you have.
+Please feel free to reach out with any questions that you have